hanatonikkou/xous-book/src/ch07-04-synchronizing.md

     pub description: xous_ipc::String::<128>,
 }
 /// For a memory structure to be remapped between processes, it must be page-aligned,
-/// and the mapped region will always round up to the neareest page boundary.
+/// and the mapped region will always round up to the nearest page boundary.
 ///
 /// Therefore, the minimum size serialized is always one page (4096 bytes).
 Even if
 /// we made this smaller, a full 4096 bytes are always allocated and cleared.